-What is Baseboard Heating?
-How Baseboard Heaters Work
+What is an Electric Baseboard Heater?
+How do Baseboard Heaters Work?

 Baseboard heaters make ideal room heating solutions.
 They require very little space and are usually inconspicuous.
 They are quiet, safe and energy efficient.
 They are also easy to install.